Donald Trump mocked rival Joe Biden in Minnesota on Monday, joking that the former vice president doesn’t know where the state is.

 Trump traveled to Oshkosh, Wisconsin, for another campaign event later in the day before heading back to the White House shortly after the Democratic National Convention keynote speeches begin, according to his daily schedule released by the White House.

 Minnesota Sen. Amy Klobuchar, Vermont Sen. Bernie Sanders and former first lady Michelle Obama are some of the big names delivering speeches Monday.
-Obama pre-recorded her speech, an indication of the low-key nature of party conventions in the year of Covid-19.
+Mrs. Obama pre-recorded her speech, an indication of the low-key nature of party conventions in the year of COVID-19.

-The post Donald Trump mocks Joe Biden, says he Doesn’t Know Where Minnesota Is appeared first on Zenger News.
+The post Donald Trump Mocks Joe Biden, Says Former VP can’t find Minnesota as he tightens race to a coin-flip appeared first on Zenger News.